SUMMER SCHOOL | European Policy Communications in the Digital Era 2018 (Madrid, Spain)

 Date and location: July 18-21, 2018 in Madrid, Spain.

-Final deadline for registration is May 31st 2018.
+The final deadline for registration is April 30, 2018.

 Participants interested in applying for the 2018 Summer School should fill in the online registration form below.
 The number of places in the Summer School is limited.
 Applications are considered in priority order, according to the date of their submission.
 After the completion of the prescribed quota of places, no application will be accepted.
 Upon acceptance, you will be sent an invoice for the registration fee.
 For any inquiries please contact us on email@example.com.REGISTER HERE